The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Filament Radial Structure

-At small radii, the filaments are characterized by a core of constant density and temperature extending to roughly $\sim (0.2-0.25)\,r_{\rm shock}$, namely the \textbf{S} zone defined in \se{zones}.
+At small radii, the filaments are characterised by a core of constant density and temperature extending to roughly $\sim (0.2-0.25)\,r_{\rm shock}$, namely the \textbf{S} zone defined in \se{zones}\footnote{Note that our centering procedure described in \se{Fil_selec} does not guarantee that each slice will be centered on its densest or coldest point.
+This leads to slight offsets in the density maximum and temperature minimum with respect to the centres of the projection maps shown in \fig{thermal profiles}.
+Nonetheless, after stacking the radial profiles do show a well-defined central core.}.
 Outside of this radius, the temperature begins increasing towards a maximum at the shock radius, marked in each profile panel with a vertical dashed blue line.
 On average, the peak temperature at the shock is $\sim (10-20)$ times larger than the core temperature.
+This is consistent with the shock Mach number, which is measured to be $\mathcal{M}\sim (10-20)$ for all slices (see Appendix \ref{sec:Mach}).
 Within the \textbf{V} zone, $r\sim (0.25-0.65)r_{\rm shock}$, the pressure remains roughly constant, decreasing by only $\sim 10\%$ from its central value.
 The temperature increases by a factor of $\sim 3$ from its central value, often considered the threshold for `cool' gas in studies of multiphase gas mixing \citep[e.g.,][]{Scannapieco.Bruggen.2015,Gronke.Oh.2018,mandelker2020KHI4}, though the density declines by a larger factor in this region.
 The cold and dense filament core in the \textbf{S} zone thus seems to be in pressure equilibrium with the hot and diffuse mixed gas in the \textbf{V} zone.
-In the \textbf{T} zone, $r\sim (0.65-1.0)r_{\rm shock}$, the pressure declines by a further factor of $\lsim 2$, the temperature rapidly increases by a factor of $\sim 5$, and the density reaches a slope of roughly $\rho\propto r^{-3}$ at $r\lsim r_{\rm shock}$.
+In the \textbf{T} zone, $r\sim (0.65-1.0)r_{\rm shock}$, the pressure decreases by another factor of $\lsim 2$, the temperature rapidly increases by a factor of $\sim 5$, and the density reaches a slope of roughly $\rho\propto r^{-3}$ at $r\lsim r_{\rm shock}$.
 As will be discussed further below, thermal pressure gradients are indeed not the dominant force in the \textbf{S} and \textbf{V} zones, becoming important only in the \textbf{T} zone.
 Outside the shock, in the \textbf{PS} zone, the pressure and temperature rapidly decline, while the slope of the density profile becomes noticeably shallower.
 In this region, the density is dominated by the underlying sheet, rather than by the filament itself \citep[see also][]{ramsoy2021rivers}.
 The boundaries between the four radial zones are marked by vertical lines/shaded regions in the radial profiles and by concentric circles in the projections.